-Liberty Of London - London Landmark Collection
+Liberty London: The Debut of my London Landmark Collection

 Last year I moved from Singapore, where I had been living for eight years, to my new studio in Surrey Hills just on the outskirts of London.
 Prior to living in Singapore, London had been my home since my university days, and the London that I came back to last year was just as vibrant as I remembered it.
 As you may already know, I love painting unique architectural features, so I was particularly struck by the wonderful juxtaposition of historical buildings and striking new landmarks that had gone up while I was gone.